zeroamps/Tooling/WiXToolset/README.md

 ***

-* msiexec.exe is tool which gives you full control over the installation process.
+* msiexec.exe is tool which gives you full control over the installation process (it's part of Windows installation).